vamshigaddi/My-Search-engine-/README.md

 ##### Python 3.9+
 ##### Required Python packages (pip install -r requirements.txt)
 # Other files
-You'll need to download a list of ad and tracker urls from my repo.
+You'll need to download a list of ad and tracker urls from here[https://raw.githubusercontent.com/notracking/hosts-blocklists/master/dnscrypt-proxy/dnscrypt-proxy.blacklist.txt].
 We'll use this to filter out bad domains.
 Please save it as blacklist.txt

 # Run
 Run the project with:

-### pip install -r requirements.txt
+##### pip install -r requirements.txt
-### flask --debug run --port 5001
+##### flask --debug run --port 5001